April 12, 2021

 In this wonderful thing called THE INTERNET, there are various types of forms.
 Some of them refresh after a successful submission, some of them don’t, some of them redirect you to a “thank you” page, etc.

 The main problem with form tracking is that there are no global standards of how one should develop forms.
 Some developers may prefer one technology (e.g. AJAX) over another – and they have a full right to do so.

-That’s why I’ll show you not one, but SEVEN form tracking techniques because every form requires a different method.
+That’s why I’ll show you not one, but a bunch of form tracking techniques because every form requires a different method.
 But the result will be the same – after successful form submission, a pageview (or event) will be sent to Google Analytics, where you’ll see them in detailed reports.

 Why Do We Need Google Tag Manager here?

 To make Google Analytics form tracking work, we need to send data from our website to Google’s servers, and the best way to achieve this is to use Google Tag Manager.

 Google Tag Manager is free software from Google that allows you to deploy various types of code (tags) to your website.

 Good examples of tags would be Google Analytics tracking code, Google Analytics event codes, Adwords conversion script, remarketing tags, etc.